dhpro100/EZDrop/README.md

 + `23.06.20` - There will be 10 videos inside,
 + `23.06.25` - There will be 50 videos inside.

+You can choose a different date format when creating folders, for example `20.06.2023`

 ### Some more chips:
 + If any of the photos (or videos) you have already uploaded files before, then with the help of a smart, safety and fast algorithm, the files will not be copied again.
 + If the copying is interrupted for some reason right during the process, the broken files will be replaced when copying again.